candrist/mmdvm-image/README.md

-# MMDVM Raspberry Pi Image Setup
+# MMDVM Raspberry Pi Image Scripts

+### Purpose
+This will enable you to take a stock Raspbian Jessie Lite and have a complete MMDVM System.

+It uses XFCE4 for the GUI and you can access it via rdp.

+### Step-by-Step
 1. Basic Raspberry Pi Config
   - sudo raspi-config
     - Expand Filesystem